Leduc Rotary Music Festival 2.0

 Yes, you can enter the festival as an independent.
 Please contact the registrar for assistance.

-Recording sessions will be available from Monday to Saturday between March 22nd – April 1st, 2021.
+Recording sessions will be available from Monday to Saturday between March 22nd – March 31, 2021, including the evening of March 24th.
 The number of days for recording sessions will be subject to the amount of entries.

-If you don’t have WordPress login credentials you will be required to create an account.
+If you don’t have WordPress login credentials you will be asked to create an account.
 This is so that you can manage or cancel any of your appointments.

 Each student will require an appointment.
 You will only be required to book more than one session if your combined pieces come to more than 10minutes.